nyujacky/NinjaBrawl/README.md

 - [ ] Start, pause, and reset the game board
 - [ ] Move player piece around
-- [ ] Shoot other player's ships
+- [ ] Shoot other player
-- [ ] Toggle and change a ship's ammunition
+- [ ] Toggle and change a player's ammunition

 ### Technologies, Libraries, APIs